 Whether it was a cynical move, pre-meditated, or a genuine response to the cost of living pressures, Labor leader Anthony Albanese called a snap caucus meeting in early 2024 that resulted in changes to proposed stage 3 tax cuts.

-- More people earning below $120,000 will get a tax cut — around $800 higher than they would have under the original plan.
+- More people earning below $120,000 got a tax cut — around $800 higher than they would have under the original plan.

-Treasury estimates will have a negligible impact on inflation.
+Treasury estimates the cuts will have a negligible impact on inflation.

 (Related: Will The Rates Drop In 2024?)